ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 @subsection usg113 11.3 Examples

 @section usg12 12 GST Module
+The GPU Stress Test modules purpose is to bring the CUs of the specified GPU(s) to a target performance level in gigaflops by doing large matrix multiplications using SGEMM/DGEMM (Single/Double-precision General Matrix Multiplication) available in a library like rocBlas.
+The GPU stress module may be configured so it does not copy the source arrays to the GPU before every matrix multiplication.
+This allows the GPU performance to not be capped by device to host bandwidth transfers.
+The module calculates how many matrix operations per second are necessary to achieve the configured performance target and fails if it cannot achieve that target. \n\n

+This module should be used in conjunction with the GPU Monitor, to watch for thermal, power and related anomalies while the target GPU(s) are under realistic load conditions.
+By setting the appropriate parameters a user can ensure that all GPUs in a node or cluster reach desired performance levels.
+Further analysis of the generated stats can also show variations in the required power, clocks or temperatures to reach these targets, and thus highlight GPUs or nodes that are operating less efficiently.

 @subsection usg121 12.1 Module Specific Keys
 @subsection usg122 12.2 Output
 @subsection usg123 12.3 Examples